goez-tools/tree-data/README.md

 PHP 5.4+

-## Installation
+## Usage

-Goez/TreeData was designed for Laravel 4.2+, just follow the steps below:
+Goez/TreeData is designed for Laravel 4.2+, just follow the steps below:

 1. Install from composer.